 NIDA encourages researchers conducting human-subjects research to use the standard measures developed for this toolkit, especially the 43 measures in the PhenX Substance Abuse and Addiction Project.
 The toolkit describes each measure along with the standard protocols and requirements for data collection, such as training, personnel, equipment, or licensing fees.

-Search database of research abstracts on drug abuse and addiction presented at NIDA International Program meetings.
+Search the database of research abstracts on drug use and addiction presented at NIDA International meetings.

 - NIDA International Fellows Worldwide Map

 Locate fellows from around the world and link to the Pub Med index of their published journal articles.

 The International Society of Addiction Journal Editors (ISAJE) guide, Publishing Addiction Science, addresses common issues researchers face in publishing their work.
 The site includes links to the full publication as well as supplemental material such as PowerPoint presentations, additional readings, exercises, videos, and other e-learning lessons.

 These web links introduce the international drug use and addiction research community to other organizations whose missions support public health and scientific inquiry in the United States and abroad.

 - NIH Resources